-We’re often asked to conduct User Experience audits of an existing website or application as a first step towards developing a new product roadmap.
-Here is our playbook for this audit, in 7 steps.
+We’re often asked to conduct User Experience (UX) audits of an existing website or application as a first step towards developing a new product roadmap.
+Here is our playbook on how to conduct a UX audit, in 7 steps.

 Step 1 - Understand the business

 The first step in auditing a product is understanding the business behind that product.
 We start by surveying key stakeholders to determine why the product was designed this way, what are the pain points, and what can be improved.
 What do stakeholders want to see out of the UX process?
 These surveys can take the form of a quick interview or a brief questionnaire.
 Basically, we want to know what is going well, what is going wrong, and what success would look like.

 Business requirements need to be unpacked and clearly defined.
 If the client wants to generate leads with their website, we seek to understand how many and what type of leads.
 We talk to salespeople, marketers, product managers, developers, and other stakeholders with vested interest in the success of the product.

 We also seek to understand the budget, timeline, process, and expectations of the product development team.

 During the stakeholder interviews, we will get a clearer understanding of who is currently using the product and who ideally would be using the product––hopefully they are the same.
 We then take these personas and set up user interviews with five target users.
 We present the product, or a clickable prototype of what the product could be, and ask them to move through the application while narrating their experiences.
 We ask about their needs, the problems they would like solved, the features that are most important to them, and what questions they have.
 We record these interactions and analyze them afterwards.

 Step 3 - Create User Flows